-- PRACTICAL APPLICATION – Apply your skills to practice in our Aviation and Tourism Suite and by working on industry projects, with additional opportunities for part-time work
+- Practical application – Put your skills to the test studying in our cutting-edge aviation facilities and working on industry projects, along with opportunities for part-time work

-- ENRICHMENT – Gain an insight into the industry through visits to major airports – previous students have visited Dubai, Istanbul, Budapest, Berlin, Amsterdam and Finland
+- Enrichment – Gain unique industry insight through visits to major airports – past students have visited Dubai, Istanbul, Budapest, Finland, Berlin and Amsterdam

-- INDUSTRY APPROVED – We are a recognised Institute of Travel and Tourism (ITT) Centre of Excellence and offer opportunities for you to attend conferences and events, as well as applying for professional memberships
+- Industry approved – Study at an Institute of Travel and Tourism (ITT) Centre of Excellence, with opportunities to attend conferences and events as well as applying for professional memberships

 - Digital Aviation